In this guide:

 You can collect coverage information for multiple users that are simultaneously accessing the same microservices.
 There are some additional steps necessary for this:

-• For dotTEST, launch the tool with the -multiuser switch.
-Note that dotTEST only supports multiuser mode for web applications; standalone applications are not supported.
+• For .NET, launch the coverage agent with the -multiuser switch.
+Note that multiuser mode is only supported for web applications; standalone applications are not supported.

 dottest_iismanager.exe -multiuser

-• For Jtest, enable the multiuser mode by modifying the options in the agent.properties file.
+• For Java, enable the coverage agent's multiuser mode by modifying the options in the agent.properties file.
 Enable both of the multiuser options as shown below.

 jtest.agent.enableMultiuserCoverage=true